 Buying goods from overseas when working or contracting abroad

 When you are contracting overseas, you can take advantage of the lower prices for goods.
 This will be the case if you pay the correct taxes.
 The goods will include things such as laptops or other pieces of equipment.

-As you can see, there are many aspects to working as a contractor overseas.
+As you can see, in comparison to UK contracting, there are many aspects to working as a contractor overseas.
 There are also specific tax rules to bear in mind when you perform contract work abroad.
-There are also other factors to consider if you work outside of the UK for an extended period.
+Within this guide, we have looked at lots of areas to consider including when foreign taxes may come into play as well as IR35 working abroad implications.
+In conclusion, there are various factors to consider if you perform overseas contract work (limited company) or work as an employee outside of the UK for an extended period.
 In these cases, you will be the best place to consult your contractor accountant or a foreign accountant.